parcio/haura/docs/src/bectl.md

 # bectl

-This application allows for usage with an CLI albeit suboptimally as the complete stack has to be reinitialized on each access.
+This application allows for usage with a CLI albeit suboptimally as the complete stack has to be reinitialized on each access.
 It is best fit for debugging at the moment and demonstration purposes.